Huangphoux/uit-limousine/README.md

 - After developing, run `docker compose down` to stop and remove the containers.
 - Use `docker system prune -a --volumes` to remove all Docker-related data (containers, images, volumes).

+# Prisma

+- Use `npx prisma migrate dev` when the schema has been changed.
+Else, `npx prisma migrate dev --name init`

 # Notes

 - `.env` needs to be outside of `/src`